 The Oska Bright Film Festival is the leading international festival of films made by, or featuring, people with learning disabilities.
 It is produced, managed and presented by a learning disabled team.

-Now in its seventh edition, Oska Bright runs over three days, shows 100+ films from around the world and welcomes 3,000 or so people.
+Now in its eighth edition, Oska Bright runs over three days, shows 100+ films from around the world and welcomes 3,000 or so people.
 Last festival Andrea Arnold OBE, multi-award winning film director, was amongst the great and good handing out the awards.

 The festival is programmed, managed and delivered by a team of learning disabled film enthusiasts led by Festival Director, Becky Bruzas, and Programme Manager, Matthew Hellett.
 This year’s festival includes a new Young People’s Day in conjunction with Arts Awards.